caesaretos/OpenFHE-Benchmarks/README.md

 The build process will produce the following executable targets within the `build` directory:

 * **`bench-add-mul`:** This benchmark evaluates the performance of basic CKKS homomorphic addition and multiplication operations.
 It provides insights into the efficiency of performing arithmetic on encrypted data.
+To simulate a realistic application environment, the multiplicative depth is set to 10.
+This value represents a reasonable average for the complexity of computations in typical scenarios.
+Since operational latency is directly influenced by multiplicative depth, this choice ensures that the benchmark results reflect practical usage patterns.
 * **`bench-boots`:** This benchmark measures the execution time of the CKKS bootstrapping procedure.
 Bootstrapping is essential for maintaining the noise of encrypted computations and enabling complex operations.
 * **`bench-add-mul-unencrypted`:** This benchmark performs equivalent vector addition and multiplication operations on unencrypted data.
 It serves as a baseline for comparing the performance of homomorphic operations with their plaintext counterparts.
 Note no bootstrapping is required in unencerypted computation.